conchra/REnPortable/README.md

 1. You do NOT need to anything under the two headings below because it has already been done for you.
     - [Configuration](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Windows#configuration).
     - [Optional configuration](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Windows#optional-configuration).
-1. You can really start at [Installing RStan](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Windows#installing-rstan).
+1. You can really start at [Installing RStan](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Windows#installing-rstan) but open REnPortable rather than R or RStudio.